CopyNE: Better Contextual ASR by Copying Named Entities: Experiments

-\paragraph{Datasets and Evaluation.} Experiments are conducted on Aishell \cite{bu-2017-aishell, chen-2022-aishell} and ST-cmds \footnote{https://www.openslr.org/38/}, which are two widely used Mandarin datasets.
-Aishell was first released by \citet{bu-2017-aishell}, they invited 400 speakers to record about 150 hours of speech. \citet{chen-2022-aishell} further annotated entities in each transcription text.
-ST-cmds was built based on commonly used online chatting speech which contains about 110 hours of speech.
-In our experiments with Aishell, we directly use the entities released by \citet{chen-2022-aishell} to build the contextual entity dictionary.
-Since entities in ST-cmds were not labeled, we use HanLP\footnote{https://github.com/hankcs/HanLP} to get three types of entities: person, location, and organization.
+\paragraph{Datasets.} Experiments on Chinese Mandarin are conducted on two widely used datasets, Aishell \cite{bu-2017-aishell} and ST-cmds\footnote{https://www.openslr.org/38/}.
+We use the Eng dataset released by \citet{YadavG0S20} to perform experiments on English.
+Furthermore, to compare the performance of different methods in contextual ASR scenarios where speeches contain entities, we extract instances containing entities from the dev and test sets, forming the corresponding ``$*$-NE'' datasets.
+Detailed introduction about the datasets can be found in \S \ref{app:data}.

-Furthermore, to compare the performance of different methods in entity-rich scenarios, following \citet{han-2021-cif}, we extract instances containing entities from the development and test sets of Aishell and ST-cmds, forming Aishell-NE Dev, Aishell-NE Test, ST-cmds-NE Dev, and ST-cmds-NE Test.
-Detailed statistics of datasets can be viewed in \S \ref{app:data}.
+\paragraph{NE Dictionary.} Aishell and ST-cmds were released without entity annotations.
+In contrast, the Eng dataset was simultaneously released with audio, transcribed text, and corresponding entity annotations. \citet{chen-2022-aishell} further annotated entities for Aishell.
+So, in our experiments with Aishell and Eng, we use the releated entities to build the NE dictionary.
+For ST-cmds, we use HanLP\footnote{https://github.com/hankcs/HanLP} to get three types of entities: person, location, and organization.

-Character Error Rate (CER) is typically used as an evaluation metric for overall system performance in Mandarin ASR.
-In this paper, in addition to CER, we use another important metric called NE-CER \cite{han-2021-cif}, which evaluates the model's accuracy in transcribing entities.
-The predicted hypothesis and reference are first aligned using the minimum edit distance algorithm, and then NE-CER is calculated by computing the CER between the entity text in the reference and the corresponding text in the hypothesis.
+\paragraph{Evaluation Metrics.} Character error rate (CER) and word error rate (WER) are used to assess the overall performance of models in Mandarin and English ASR tasks.
+In this paper, to evaluate the model's entity transcription accuracy, we also employ NE-CER and NE-WER metrics \cite{han-2021-cif}.
+We align the predicted hypothesis and reference using the minimum edit distance algorithm, and subsequently calculate NE-C(W)ER by measuring the C(W)ER between the entity text in the reference and its counterpart in the hypothesis.